 In today’s political climate there is much to be discussed in regards to socialism and income inequality.
-Yet, there is still a lot of misleading information being quickly consumed and disseminated through online social media.
-This treatment makes it hard to avoid political bias and unfair assumptions about your opponents position.
-So while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that are too often misunderstood.
-I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.) which is almost always reductive.
-I think the problem surrounding modern political discussions is a lack of education which causes a vacuous space where both sides are speaking past one another.
-To remain unbiased I will avoid taking a political position here.
-The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern development.
+Yet, there is still a lot of misleading information being quickly consumed and disseminated through online social media platforms.
+This treatment makes it hard to avoid political bias and unfair assumptions about socialism given its modern triumphs.
+So, while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that are too often misunderstood.
+I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.), which are almost always reductive.
+I think the problem surrounding modern political discussions is a lack of education that causes both sides to speak past one another.
+To remain unbiased I will avoid advocating for socialism here.
+The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern implementation.

 (1) No Examples of Historical Communism — (Objection) Political philosophers will often say there are no modern historical examples of communism (i.e. a stateless society where all private property has been abolished and the means of production are controlled by the laborers and corporate oligarchy.)
-But this is true only for (Marxist) communism which to be fair could be argued as the genuine article.
+But this is true only for (Marxist) communism which to be fair could be argued for as the genuine article.
 Again, there has never been a Marxist communist nation-state.
 There are some individual groups that identify as Marxist, and may belong to certain communes who practice these ideals.
 But ignoring some unintelligible conversation about anarchist-communist groups, to date there have been no modern examples of a Marxist communist nation-state.